eelcocramer/node-bluetooth-serial-port/README.md

 ## Prerequisites on Linux

+* Build prerequisites are only needed when no matching prebuilt binary is available.
-* Needs Bluetooth development packages to build
+* Needs Bluetooth development packages for source builds.

 `apt-get install build-essential libbluetooth-dev`